mahfuzctg/mahfuzctg/README.md

 Hi there 👋,
 I'm Abdulla Al Mahfuz, an accomplished web developer with a comprehensive skill set.
 My journey has equipped me with proficiency in a wide range of technologies and frameworks, including:

-Front-End:
+### Front-End:
 HTML 🌐, CSS 🎨, Bootstrap ⚡, Tailwind CSS 💨, JavaScript 🔥, React.js ⚛️, Redux 🔄, TypeScript 🔡, Next.js 🚀

-Back-End:
+### Back-End:
 Node.js 🖧, Express.js 🛠️, Mongoose 🐍, Firebase ☁️

-Databases:
+### Databases:
 MongoDB 📦, SQL 🗃️, PostgreSQL 🐘

-ORMs & Tools:
+### ORMs & Tools:
 Prisma 🔗

 With a strong foundation in HTML, CSS, and Bootstrap, I excel at crafting visually stunning and responsive websites.
 My expertise in Tailwind CSS enables me to create highly efficient, customizable user interfaces.
 Leveraging JavaScript and TypeScript, I bring interactivity and dynamic functionality to deliver engaging user experiences.

-I am highly skilled in React.js and Next.js, which empowers me to build modern, scalable web applications.
+I am skilled in React.js and Next.js, which empowers me to build modern, scalable web applications.
 On the back-end, I utilize Node.js, Express.js, and Mongoose to develop robust server-side applications, and I am proficient in Firebase for cloud-based solutions.

 For data storage and management, I have hands-on experience with both NoSQL databases like MongoDB and relational databases such as SQL and PostgreSQL, using Prisma as an ORM to streamline database interactions.